 How Delivery and Curbside Pickup are Strengthening Local Supply Chains

-I already mentioned the Wolfville Farmers Market’s online shopping supported by delivery and curbside pick up options.
+I already mentioned the Wolfville Farmers Market’s online shopping supported by delivery and curbside pick-up options.
 This has opened up their market vendors’ unique offerings to a much broader potential customer base.
-The key is helping more folks connect with the market vendors online and facilitating safe and easy acquisition of these unique local products.
-This has already helped strengthen Nova Scotia’s local economy – by providing broader access and the infrastructure to deliver these goods.
+The key is helping more folks connect with the market vendors online and facilitating the safe and easy acquisition of these unique local products.
+This has already helped strengthen Nova Scotia’s local economy—by providing broader access and the infrastructure to deliver these goods.
 Presto!
 Local supply chain enhanced!

 Now this is just one example of how buy-local organizations are broadening their accessibility and reach through online access.
 Many individual small independent food and drink providers are doing similar.
 For example, Boxing Rock and other local craft brewers & distilleries are also providing delivery and/or curbside pickup.
 Many are also hosting cool virtual events to stay connected with their customers.